 Comma Gets A Cure

-This special passage uses J.C.
+This elicitation passage uses J.C.
 Wells’ standard lexical set words, allowing the dialect researcher to examine a reader’s English pronunciation across a wide variety of phonemic contexts.
 It was written by Jill McCullough & Barbara Somerville and edited by IDEA Associate Editor Douglas N. Honorof.
 (The vast majority of IDEA subjects speak this passage, but some use a different text:

 (Click here for a printer-friendly version.)